Trump’s tax returns: What did we learn? A guide to the files and the fallout

 That teaser spread like wildfire, and within the hour, MSNBC was running a countdown clock on its screen counting down the minutes to a “Trump Taxes Exclusive.”
 Before Ms. Maddow even went on the air, the White House confirmed the documents were real.

 Ms. Maddow spent nearly 20 minutes explaining why many people believe it important that Mr. Trump release his tax returns.
-She pieced together theories on what his returns could show.
-She brought Mr. Johnston on her show to discuss the return.
-He speculated that Trump – or someone authorized by the president – could have been a possible source of the leaked document.

 But it all felt vaguely like a bait-and-switch and there were some complaints on social media that Ms. Maddow was taking too long to get to the point:

 @MSNBC @maddow Suing MSNBC for 60 minutes lost watching this.
 Reminded me of Geraldo opening the vault ages ago.— Isha G (@Isha_G2) March 15, 2017